Restitution From Criminal Convictions

 An order of restitution has consequences that last well beyond your sentencing hearing.
 In cases where the restitution has not been paid in full by the end of probation, the court has the authority to extend a defendant’s probation in Boulder and Summit County.
 This can create additional expenses and costs associated with remaining on probation.
 A defendant’s probation may also be terminated and the remaining restitution converted into a civil judgment, usually occurring when a defendant demonstrates an inability to pay at a court hearing.
 However, the harshest possibility is that a defendant’s probation will be revoked, causing the person to be resentenced and face harsher sanctions than what were originally imposed.
 Without successful payment, you are exposed to jail or prison for a failure to comply with the court’s Restitution order.

-Even if the charges you face are relatively minor, if you are concerned about the potential liability you would face due to the requirement of restitution, call the O'Malley and Sawyer, LLC.
+Even if the charges you face are relatively minor, if you are concerned about the potential liability you would face due to the requirement of restitution, call the Sawyer Legal Group, LLC.
 If you have been charged with violating your probation because you have not paid restitution, our lawyers can defend you against the revocation.
 We are experienced attorneys who devote ourselves solely to the practice of criminal defense.
 When you are accused of a crime, be smart, exercise your right to remain silent, and contact us today at 303-731-0719.
 Together, we can protect your future.